-- Assess the needs of the student body and articulate those needs to the representative offices and/or committees. - b) Conduct an annual campus safety walk in coordination with the Director of Student Activities, the Dean of Students and the Director of Campus Safety and recommend changes accordingly. - c) Conduct a student concern survey once per year and report the results to the Student Senate.
+- a) Assess the needs of the student body and articulate those needs to the representative offices and/or committees. - b) Conduct an annual campus safety walk in coordination with the c) Conduct a student concern survey once per year and report the results to the Student Senate.